andy23512/blog/source/_posts/alnitak-a-practice-tool-of-charachorder-3d-input-devices-developed-by-tangent.md

   - only show the labels of keys from the input of the selected chords
   - highlight the keys of current chord
 - Layout Viewer
-  - can view the final layout (actual output under the seleced OS keyboard layout) by layers and with/without shift
+  - can view the final layout (actual output under the seleced OS keyboard layout) by layers and modifier keys (Shift and Alt Graph)
   - search for a key in the layout
   - print the final layout (or generate a pdf file of it)